rayandasoriya/100DaysOfCode/README.md

 ## Day 68
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to return the nukber which is present only once.
+1. The problem is related to return the number which is present only once.
 Refer to Day68/Problem 1.pdf for more information regarding the problem.
 2. The problem is to check if it is a perfect number.
 Refer to Day68/Problem 2.pdf for detailed information.

+## Day 69
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to the rotated array by k-factor.
+Refer to Day69/Problem 1.pdf for more information regarding the problem.
+2. The problem is to return a list of uniques permutations of an array.
+Refer to Day69/Problem 2.pdf for detailed information.